 |Wider axles/wheels with added offset, optional ABS|

-While the predecessor, the 924, was initially designed for Volkswagen, it was beautifully done by Porsche and the technical concept of front engine and rear transmission was top notch, it didn't have the Porsche engine.
-The natural evolution of the 924 would be to equip it with real Porsche engine.
+The predecessor, the 924, was initially designed for Volkswagen.
+It was beautifully done by Porsche and the technical concept of front engine and rear transmission was top notch, but it didn't have the Porsche engine.
+The natural evolution of the 924 would be to equip it with a real Porsche engine.
 The base for the 944 engine design came from the aluminium V8 of the 928.
 One bank of it was used, so to speak, and with longer stroke a 2.5-litre inline-4 was created.
 So, the history of the 944 starts with an engine.
 But not with the series production engine!
 The history of the 944 starts with a racing engine.

 Although the exterior design of the 944 was finalized by the beginning of 1981, the presentation was postponed to September 1981 for the IAA (Internationale Automobil-Ausstellung) Frankfurt Motor Show.
 This meant the first thing '944' to arrive publically, was the 2.5-litre 16-valve turbo engine called '944 Le Mans' that was installed in one of the 924 GTR racing cars for the Le Mans 24 hour race in June 1981.
 The text on the engine read '944 Le Mans' (it was the name of the engine, not of the car).
 Walter Röhrl and Jürgen Barth finished with excellent 7th place overall.
 The 944 LM engine was the first Porsche engine to use fully electronic fuel injection system in racing.